lasya-sr/PatternAnalysis-2025/recognition/Classifying Alzheimer's disease of ADNI brain dataset using GFNet/README.md

 **Training and Validation Curves**

-The GFNet model was trained for 60 epochs on the ADNI dataset using the AdamW optimizer and cross-entropy loss for 1.58 hours on Google Colab A100 GPU.
+The GFNet model was trained for 60 epochs on the ADNI dataset using the AdamW optimizer and cross-entropy loss for 1.58 hours on Google Colab Pro A100 GPU.
 The training and validation loss curves show a smooth and consistent downward trend, indicating that the model effectively minimized classification error over time without signs of instability or divergence.
 The validation loss decreases steadily and remains lower than the training loss toward the end of training, suggesting strong generalization and the absence of overfitting.

 ![Training Curves](figures/training_and_validation_losses.png)

-*Figure 2: Training and validation loss and accuracy curves showing stable convergence of the GFNet model on the ADNI dataset.*
+*Figure 2: Training and validation loss and accuracy curves.*

+**Validation Accuracy Plot**

 In the validation accuracy plot, accuracy rises rapidly during the initial epochs (reaching ~80% by epoch 18) and gradually plateaus around 92%, indicating convergence to an optimal representation of the data.
 This trend demonstrates that the GFNet architecture captured both local and global structural features from the MRI scans.

 ![Validation Accuracy](figures/validation_accuracies.png)

-*Figure 3: Validation accuracy rising steadily and surpassing the 80% requirement by epoch 18, reaching around 92% at convergence.*
+*Figure 3: Validation accuracy rising steadily and reaching 80% by epoch 18 and reaching around 92% at convergence.*

-Confusion Matrix
+**Confusion Matrix**

-When evaluated on the held-out ADNI test set, the trained GFNet model achieved a test accuracy of 66.8% with a test loss of 1.068.
+When evaluated on the held-out ADNI test set, the trained GFNet model achieved a **test accuracy of 66.8% with a test loss of 1.068**.
 The confusion matrix indicates that the model correctly classified 2451 AD and 3572 NC samples, while misclassifying 2009 AD images as NC and 984 NC images as AD.
-The results reveal a noticeable performance gap between validation (92%) and test accuracy (≈67%), suggesting a probability overfitting to the training distribution.
+The results reveal a noticeable performance gap between validation (92%) and test accuracy (~67%), suggesting a probability of overfitting to the training distribution.

+Several strategies were implemented to improve model accuracy, including data augmentation (flips, rotations, and normalization), hyperparameter tuning (varying learning rates, optimizers, and batch sizes).
+Regularization techniques such as dropout and weight decay, along with early stopping, were also applied to stabilize training and reduce overfitting.
+Despite these efforts, the model’s validation accuracy plateaued at 66.8%.

 ![Confusion Matrix](figures/confusion_matrix.png)

-*Figure 4: Confusion matrix illustrating the distribution of correct and incorrect predictions on the ADNI test set (overall test accuracy ≈ 66.8%).*
+*Figure 4: Confusion matrix illustrating the distribution of correct and incorrect predictions on the ADNI test set.*

+**Test Predictions**

 The model was also evaluated qualitatively on four randomly selected test samples.
 The true and predicted labels were:

 ![Test Predictions](figures/test_predictions.png)

-*Figure 5: Randomly selected test samples with their true and predicted labels (AD vs NC), demonstrating correct and misclassified cases.*
+*Figure 5: Randomly selected test samples with their true and predicted labels (AD vs NC), showing correct and misclassified cases.*

 Out of the four samples, the model correctly classified two images and misclassified two.
 The errors occurred where the MRI features of Alzheimer’s Disease (AD) and Normal Cognition (NC) appeared visually similar, indicating that the model can sometimes confuse subtle structural differences between diseased and healthy brains.
 Despite these isolated misclassifications, the predictions show that GFNet captures meaningful anatomical patterns and can generalize reasonably well to unseen scans.